MatheusSchaly/AirG-Matheus-Schaly/README.md

 A file containing 10 rows has been created at questions/question_2/data/10_rows.csv.
 ```

-Moreover, a file named **10_rows.csv** containing 10 rows of randomly generated data will be created in the directory **questions/question_2/data/**.
+Moreover, a file named **10_rows.csv** containing 10 rows of randomly generated data will be created in the directory [questions/question_2/data/](https://github.com/MatheusSchaly/AirG-Matheus-Schaly/tree/main/questions/question_2/data).

 ## Question 3:

-1. To get information on the parameters to pass:
+**1. To get information on the parameters to pass:**
 ```console
 $ make question_3_helper
 ```